weidious/azkaban/docs/eventTrigger.rst

 The gradlew commands help you to build the fat JAR.
 After that, you need to specify the plugin.dir within ``conf``.
 Take solo-server for example, override the ``azkaban.dependency.plugin.dir`` property for runtime parameters inside the ``azkaban.properties`` file under the solo-server ``conf`` directory.
 This property needs to set to contain the location where you put your Event-Trigger JAR file.

-Data Base Configuration (Optional)
+Data Base Configuration
 ########
-The following 4 properties can be defined in ``conf/azkaban.private.properties``. for solo-server based on the use case.
+The following 4 properties have to be defined in ``conf/azkaban.private.properties``. for solo-server based on the use case.

 +-----------------------------------------+
 | Properties                              |